Merging Med-Tech innovation with global commercial platforms

 The acquired Israeli start-ups will serve as ongoing sources for cost-efficient R&D as, based on Accelmed’s proven experience with Israeli R&D teams, they are not only innovative but also operate in a faster and more efficient way than their peers overseas.

-The Platform Model modus operandi is best illustrated through the merger between Peer Medical, an Israeli company and developer of the Full Spectrum Endoscope, and EndoChoice, a gastroenterology (GI) player in Atlanta, GA, which had a solid commercial infrastructure but which lacked innovative products.
+The Platform Model modus operandi can be also illustrated through the merger between Peer Medical, an Israeli company and developer of the Full Spectrum Endoscope, and EndoChoice, a gastroenterology (GI) player in Atlanta, GA, which had a solid commercial infrastructure but which lacked innovative products.

 OIS is another example of the successful deployment of Accelmed’s Platform Model.